Tenderly/examples-web3-actions/README.md

 # Examples of Tenderly Web3 Actions

-Example repository for web3 actions, accompanying tutorials and how-to guides.
+Example repository for Web3 Actions, accompanying tutorials and how-to guides.

 ## Running the examples